-Weed Control at Planting and During the Season

-The yield loss associated with sorghum due to weed competition can typically range between 30-50 percent, but complete crop failure can result in extreme cases.
-In the southern Southwest High Plains, pigweed species and kochia are cited most often as the weeds that infest the largest number of sorghum acres.
-Studies have shown that even one pigweed within 24 inches of a grain sorghum plant can reduce yield nearly 40 percent.

-Kochia can be even more competitive than pigweed using one inch of soil moisture by the time it reaches six inches in height.
+Weed Control at Planting and During the Season The yield loss associated with sorghum due to weed competition typically ranges 30-50 percent, but complete crop failure can occur in extreme cases.
+In West Texas, pigweed species and kochia are cited most often as the weeds that infest the largest number of sorghum acres.
+Studies have shown even one pigweed within 24 inches of a grain sorghum plant can reduce yield nearly 40 percent.
+Kochia can be even more competitive than pigweed using 1 inch of soil moisture by the time it reaches 6 inches in height.
 One inch of soil moisture can be worth nine bushels per acre of grain sorghum yield.
-Annual grasses generally do not reduce yield as much as broadleaf weeds but are more difficult to control.
+Annual grasses generally do not reduce yield as much as broadleaf weeds, but are more difficult to control.
 Yield loss will be the greatest when weeds emerge with the crop or soon after.
 The most critical period for weed control is the first four weeks after planting.
 If weeds are controlled during this time and control is maintained through the remainder of the season, little reduction in grain sorghum yield will occur.
 Yield reduction from weeds that emerge four weeks after planting is usually minimal.